In these projects, you’ll be working to implement authentication systems so users can only access areas of a site they are authorized to.

 In this project, you’ll be building an exclusive clubhouse where your members can write embarrassing posts about non-members.
 Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.

 The projects will be less and less explicit about how to achieve their goals, since we expect you to build on your previous knowledge.
 If you don’t know how to do something, feel free to check back in previous lessons or projects or Google the correct way to implement it (though be careful, because that may take you deeper down the road than we intended).
-The Ruby on Rails Tutorial will be a good reference.

 If you’d like to challenge yourself, don’t even follow the steps below, just go ahead and build the app!